nus-cs2103-AY2021S1/ip/docs/README.md

         3. Adding an event task: `event`
     3. Listing all tasks : `list`
     4. Updating a task : `update`
+        1. Updating a task's description
+        2. Updating a task's date/time
+        3. Updating a tasks' description and date/time
     5. Marking a task as done: `done`
     6. Searching for a task by keyword: `find`
     7. Deleting a task : `delete`